 - Simply ask your followers what kind of content they’d like to see

 You might find that they prefer several different types of content on the same platform.
 For example, they might go crazy for your Stories on Instagram but also love the infographic carousel posts on your feed, as well as video content on your LinkedIn.

-The idea at this point is to choose what you’ll repurpose your pillar content into on each platform and this will become your workflow for every new piece.
+The idea at this point is to choose what you’ll repurpose your evergreen or blog content into on each platform, and this will become your content marketing workflow for every new piece.

 It could look something like this: